 Central Texas Premarital Property Agreement Lawyers

-Dunnam & Dunnam attorneys routinely represent individuals in premarital agreements.
-Many people refer to these agreements as “prenups;” however, Texas law refers to them as a “premarital agreement.”
+A prenup is a contract that defines what happens to income and assets in the event of a divorce.
+Our law firm represents individuals in premarital agreements.
+Many people refer to these agreements as “prenups.”
+But Texas law refers to them as a “premarital agreement.”
 To discuss your prenuptial matter with an experienced Central Texas attorney, contact one of our family law attorneys at 254-753-6437.
-Lawyers who are involved in prenuptial agreements at the firm include the following:

 Vance has 60 years of experience as a lawyer in Waco, Texas handling all types of cases in both the office and the courtroom.Read More